Sharimgadar/Projects/README.md

 # Projects
-Projects made with HTML and CSS
+Projects made with HTML, CSS and Python